iSHAREScheme/iSHARESatellite/INSTALL.md

    ![](docs/assets/keycloakurl1.png)

-3. In the "frontend" settings form, find `RootURL`, `Valid Redirect URIs ` and Web Origins`.
-Add the entries as follows:
+3. In the "frontend" settings form, find `RootURL`, `Valid Redirect URIs` and `Web Origins`.
+The entries in these text boxes should be the `UIHostName`, `MiddlewareHostName` and `KeycloakHostName` addresses that you defined in chapter 9.

-   - `RootURL` – the value of this input should be the UI application URL.
-This URL was defined in section 4.5, in the `UIHostName` variable.
-Example format is: <https://myorg-test.example.com>

-   - `Valid Redirect URLs` – this input should have two entries:
-     - UI application URL with `*` as route.
-Example: <https://myorg-test.example.com/>\*
-     - Keycloak URL.
-This URL was defined in section 4.5, in the `KeycloakHostName` variable.
-Example format is: <https://myorg-keycloak-test.example.com:8443/>

-   - `Web Origins` - this input should also have the following two entries
-      - UI application URL with `*` as route.
-     - Keycloak URL.

-    the values to this input should be keycloak URL with `*` as route.
-Example: <https://myorg-keycloak-test.example.com:8443/
-   *>\*
+   The `RootURL` textbox should contain the `UIHostName` url.
+An example of this url (based on the example from chapter 9.) is: <https://myorg-test.example.com>.

+   The `Valid Redirect URLs` textbox should have two entries.
+The first entry is the `UIHostName` url with `*` as route.
+Example: <https://myorg-test.example.com/*>.
+The second entry is the `KeycloakHostName` url with the port 8443 specied.
+An example of the format is: <https://myorg-keycloak-test.example.com:8443/>.

+   The `Web Origins` textboxes should have two entries.
+The first entry is the `UIHostName` url with `*` as route.
+The second entry is the `KeycloakHostName` url with with the port 8443 specied.

-   Find below image as reference:
+   Use the image below as reference.

    ![](docs/assets/keycloakurl2.png)

 4. Match all the settings as below image and save it.
-Redirection settings has been changed successfully.
+Redirect settings have been changed successfully.

    ![](docs/assets/keycloakurl3.png)

    ![](docs/assets/keycloakurl4.png)

-# 8. <a id="2FA"> Enable 2FA for users </a>
+# <a id="2FA"> 13.
+Enable 2FA for users </a>

 The steps below explain how to set up the 2FA for new devices (configured device lost/new device to configure with existing users).
 The keycloak administrator has the provision to enable this feature.